aLoneWitness/impulse/README.md

 * First time setup UI
 * Create simple skeleton schema
 * Further work on dev tools to make impulse more attractive
+* Switch JSON config formats to INI as it is simpler. https://github.com/Dynodzzo/Lua_INI_Parser

 ## Working with impulse
 If your working with impulse I reccomend you read the wiki first, feel free to DM me on discord if you have any questions.